-I had been spinning my wheels trying to keep every plate in the air failing to realize what I was doing.
+I try to keep every plate in the air failing to realize what I’m doing.

-I focused on everyone’s perception of me to fulfill so many longings in my heart.
+I focus on everyone’s perception of me to fulfill so many longings in my heart.

 Just like the Israelites had failed to hear God’s command to rebuild the temple, I had failed to hear God nudge me sweetly, “consider what you are doing, Abby.
 Focus on me.”
 They had allowed their sin and their idols to place a wedge between them and God (Isaiah 59:2).

 But the most powerful thing about Jesus is that He is faithful to redeem if you recognize your lack of focus and repent.
 He knows we are incapable of following Him on our own.
 Haggai not only wanted the Israelites to put God first but to keep Him at the center, at the foundation, of every part of their life.